College of Engineering, Architecture and Technology

 - Raman P. Singh, PhD--Associate Dean for Engineering, OSU-Tulsa and Director, Helmerich Research Center

-- Ed Kirtley, MA—Assistant Dean of Outreach and Extension
+- Ed Kirtley, MA—Assistant Dean of Engineering Extension

 Campus Address and Phone